The goal of most brand awareness studies is to answer this one question:

 - No live person to clarify questions.

-- Technology requirements (access to a web-connected computer/smartphone) can make certain segments of the population almost impossible to reach.
+- Technology requirements (access to a fast, web-connected laptop/smartphone) can make certain segments of the population almost impossible to reach.

 Advantages of Telephone Surveys for your Brand Awareness Study